monikaUPF/thematicityToSSML/README.md

 Further references:

-     - Domínguez, M., M. Farrús, J. Codina and L. Wanner (2017a).
-Thematicity-based Prosody Enrichment for a TTS System.
-Submitted to Interspeech 2017, Stockholm, Sweden.
+     - Domínguez, M., M. Farrús, J. Codina and L. Wanner (2016).
+Combining acoustic and linguistic features in phrase-oriented prosody prediction.
+In Proceedings of the 8th International Conference on Speech Prosody, Boston, USA, 2016, pp. 796-800.
      - Domínguez, M., M. Farrús, A. Burga, and L. Wanner (2016).
 Using hierarchical information structure for prosody prediction in content-to-speech applications.
 In Proceedings of the 8th International Conference on Speech Prosody, Boston, USA, 2016, pp. 1019–1023.